vmware-archive/liota/examples/mqtt/README.md

 * **Option (c)** could be achieved by passing **custom MqttMessagingAttributes object** as an attribute with name **msg_attr** to the corresponding **RegisteredMetricObjects**

 **NOTE:** MqttMessagingAttributes for a RegisteredMetric object MUST always be passed via **msg_attr** attribute of that RegisteredMetric Object.

+Similarly, other DCCs can also use this approach to publish metric stats using MQTT.

 Refer:
 * ![aws_auto_gen](/examples/mqtt/dcc_comms/aws_iot/simulated_home_auto_gen_topic.py) example to publish to AWSIoT using **Option (a)**.